 1973 : The Morse Society, Reorganized

 Sixty-seven years after its dissolution, the Morse Society was reorganized in 1973 to pick up where the original society left off.
 The driving force behind the reorganization was Rev. William F. Morse of Cloverdale, Oregon.
 Rev. Morse advertised in genealogy publications: Is there still a Morse Society?
 Who has the notes of J. Howard Morse?.
 From this advertising, he learned that Dean S. Skelley of Houston, Texas, and others were interested in reviving the Morse Society.
+Dean served as the society's Executive Director for several years.

 The Morse Papers (as they came to be called) were discovered in storage at the New England Historic Genealogical Society library (Boston) in several large cartons, having been deposited there by J. Howard Morse in the 1930s.
 The reorganized Morse Society dedicated a significant amount of research time in its early years to sorting through these cartons of notes and family group sheets that had come down to us, emblematic of our historic connection to the original society.